l-ramirez-lopez/resemble/README.md

 data-driven modeling, nearest neighbor search and orthogonal projections in spectral data.

+## Core functionality

+The core functionality of the package can be sumarizted with the following
+functions:

+__`mbl`__: implements memory-based learning (MBL) for modeling and predicting continuous response variables.
+For example, it can be used to reproduce the famous LOCAL algorithm proposed by Shenk et al. (1997).
+In general, this function allowes you to easily customize your own MBL regression-prediction method.

+__`rslocal`__: implements the rs-local modeling approach proposed by Lobsey et al. (2017).
+This function allows you to find in a reference data set, an optimal set of observations to build a model for an specific set of observations.

+__`dissimilarity`__: Computes dissimilarity matrices based on several methods (e.g. Euclidean, Mahalanobis, cosine, correlation, moving correlation, Spectral information divergence, principal components dissimilarity and partial least squares dissimilarity).

+__`ortho_projection`__: A function for dimensionality reduction using either principal component analysis or partial least squares (a.k.a projection to latent structures).

+__`search_neighbors`__: A function to efficiently retrieve from a refence set the k-nearest neighbors of another given data set.

 ## New version
 During the recent lockdown time we invested some of our free time to come up with a new version of our package.
 This new `resemble` 2.0 comes with MAJOR